Piercecyl/Python_Kaggle/README.md

 # Kaggle
 Kaggle practice

-Regression with best fit feature
+Used Tree-Based and Regression as model to predicte.